kbss-cvut/kbss-website/_posts/2025-04-25-introduction-to-stpa-onto-converters--open-mic-summary.markdown

 1) a common format
 2) a tool to convert between different STPA formats to the common format.

-This open mic session will present the STPA Onto Converters project [3] which aims to ensure interoperability between tools producing and consuming STPA artifacts.
+This open mic session presents the STPA Onto Converters project [3], which aims to ensure interoperability between tools producing and consuming STPA artifacts.
 The project implements a set of automated converters which transform between various STPA formats and the STPA ontology which acts as the common format.

 **Outline**
 1) introduction STPA and the STPA ontology